AdobeDocs/contributor.en/help/setup/local-repo.md

 ## Overview

-To contribute to Adobe documentation, you first need to fork the appropriate repository into your own GitHub account so that you have read/write permissions.
+To contribute to Adobe documentation, you can fork the appropriate repository into your own GitHub account so that you have read/write permissions.
 Then, you can can make and edit Markdown files locally by cloning the corresponding documentation repository.
 Then you use pull requests to merge (submit) changes into the read-only central shared repository.

 * Determine the appropriate repository
 * Fork the repository to your GitHub account